HER2 positive breast cancer

 Back to top

-Your specialist looks at different factors to assess which treatments are the most effective for you.
-These include:
+Your specialist looks at the following things to decide which treatments are best for you:

 the stage of the cancer (its size and whether it has spread outside the breast)